Many of our homes seem organised at a glance but open a cupboard or two and it’s a different story with the space behind the doors being crammed full.

 take a look at my recent posts in the grid below

-If you’d like support with your decluttering take a look at my new 6 week course starting on 30th March
+If you’d like support with your decluttering take a look at my 6 week course

 I’m Sue, a professional organiser and KonMari Consultant based in Hampshire.
 I work remotely or in-person to help busy people declutter, organise and simplify their homes or offices so they can get on with the important job of enjoying life.
 For a no-obligation chat about how I can help, please get in touch.